top of page

 • Research & Development

-• State of Hawaiʻi: DLNR Land Division, DOBOR & DOCARE
+• State of Hawaiʻi: DLNR Land Division, DOFAW, DOBOR & DOCARE

 • Hawaiʻi DOE: Pahoa Intermediate & High School: Aha Lamakū Oiaʻiʻo Youth Leadership Program (ALO) Program